Winterstark/Wallcreeper/README.md

 However, in the latest version Wallcreeper enables you to use online sources such as Flickr or my own collection of already organized themes (hosted on Imgur). **What this means is that after you download Wallcreeper (~1 Mb) you instantly gain access to 2000+ wallpapers that will always fit the moment.**

-You can freely browse and download the online themes through [this file](https://github.com/Winterstark/Wallcreeper/blob/master/online%20themes.md).
+You can check out the Imgur wallpaper collection [HERE](http://winterstark.imgur.com/), which currently consists of 2998 wallpapers.

 Installation